Neya Systems is fortunate to have a strong leadership team consisting of experts in robotics and unmanned systems.

 Director of Commercialization and Legal Counsel

 Carl has over a decade of experience with robotic systems.
 His areas of technical expertise include electrical engineering, mechanical engineering, and software development, with a focus on embedded systems.
 Carl’s past engineering positions include Principal Engineer at Applied Perception, Inc., Senior Robotics Software Engineer at QinetiQ North America, and Design Engineer at Foster-Miller, Inc. Carl also served as founding chair of the JAUS/SAE Avionic Systems Division’s Unmanned Systems Committee task group focused on developing a geospatial data-sharing standard for unmanned systems.
 Prior to joining Neya Systems, Carl was an intellectual property attorney at Marshall, Gerstein & Borun LLP in Chicago.
-Carl is licensed to practice law in Illinois and Pennsylvania.
-He is also admitted to practice before the U.S. District Court for the Northern District of Illinois.
+Carl is licensed to practice law in Illinois and Pennsylvania and before the U.S. District Court for the Northern District of Illinois.
+In addition, Carl is a registered patent attorney, licensed to practice before the United States Patent and Trademark Office (USPTO).

-Carl holds a JD from the Northwestern University School of Law, where he currently serves as a director of the Law School Fund Board.
-He also holds an MBA from Northwestern University’s Kellogg School of Management, an MS in Mechanical Engineering (Robotics) from the University of Florida, and a BS in Electromechanical Engineering from the Wentworth Institute of Technology.
+Carl holds a JD from the Northwestern University School of Law, an MBA from the Kellogg School of Management at Northwestern University, an MS in Mechanical Engineering (Robotics) from the University of Florida, and a BS in Electromechanical Engineering from the Wentworth Institute of Technology.